Adam7290/randdeathsounds/about.md

 - Maybe a custom index for sounds? [ ]

 ## Credits
-- Erymanthus for testing and finding bugs!
+- Erymanthus for testing, finding bugs, and some contributions!